By Pradeep Pandey · Co-Founder · 26 min read · Updated

 With Aladtec, the nurse manager reviews the staff roster, identifies who is available and who has the right credentials, mentally calculates who is at risk of hitting overtime, and starts calling.
 Aladtec provides the scheduling calendar as a reference, but the OT calculation and credential check are the nurse manager’s responsibility.

 With SimpleScheduleAI, the nurse manager opens the callout dashboard and sees a ranked list.
-The top candidates are sorted by: credential match, hours worked this pay period (to avoid triggering the FLSA 8-and-80 threshold), and historical response rate.
+The top candidates are sorted by: credential match, hours worked this pay period (to avoid triggering the FLSA overtime threshold), and historical response rate.
 The nurse manager calls from the top of the list.

 The difference is about 20-30 minutes per callout event.
 For a CAH that averages 2-3 callouts per week, that is an hour per week, 50 hours per year.